New circuit 2020 : The Diamond Circle in Iceland

 Photo: The Godafoss waterfall takes its water for the glacial river Skjálfandafljót

 This half-circle shaped waterfall is the closest spot to Akureyri, the biggest city in north Iceland.
-It is not that high, only around 12 meters high.
-But this one is truly amazing.
+The waterfall is not that high, only around 12 meters high, but it is truly amazing.

 You can enjoy it from both sides, and some observation decks were built 1 or 2 years ago.
 Specially for the official opening of the Diamond Circle route.
 These new facilities allow people to enjoy the falls in a safe way.